rust-lang/book/src/ch04-03-slices.md

 ```

 We search for the byte that represents the space, using the byte literal
 syntax.
-If we find one, we return the position.
-Otherwise, we return the length
+If we find a space, we return the position.
+Otherwise, we return the
-of the string, using `s.len()`.
+length of the string, using `s.len()`.

+We now have a way to find out the index of the end of the first word in the
-This works, but there’s a problem.
-We’re returning a `usize` on its own, but
+string, but there’s a problem.
+We’re returning a `usize` on its own, but it’s
-it’s only a meaningful number in the context of the `&String`.
-In other
+only a meaningful number in the context of the `&String`.
+In other words,
-words, because it’s a separate value from the `String`, there’s no guarantee
+because it’s a separate value from the `String`, there’s no guarantee that it
-that it will still be valid in the future.
-Consider this:
+will still be valid in the future.
+Consider this program that uses this
+`first_word()` function:

 Filename: src/main.rs